-Class discussions and homework will explore such questions as "Is the world as simple as pop culture sometimes makes it out to be?"
-"What does it mean to be 'American'?"
-"What does our pop culture say about us to the rest of the world?"
-"In what ways can I critique my own understanding of the world around me?"
+Class discussions and homework will explore such questions as "What does it mean to be 'American'?"
 "How do the things I see around me relate to other people in other countries?"
-"In what ways does pop culture affect my life and the communities I belong to?" and "Am I being lied to or misled about the world I live in?"
+"In what ways does globalization affect my life and the communities I belong to?" and "What is the future of globalization?"
 This course will encourage you to take nothing at face value and question everything to reach your own logical conclusions-that is what critical thinking is.
 Nothing is ever as simple as it is presented to us; critical thinking requires us to dig deeper and take nothing for granted.